Basic Black with Pearls

 Shirley and Coenraad’s affair has been going on for decades, but her longing for him is as desperate as ever.
 She is a Toronto housewife; he works for an international organization known only as the Agency.
 Their rendezvous take place in Tangier, in Hong Kong, in Rome and are arranged by an intricate code based on notes slipped into issues of National Geographic.
-He recognizes her by her costume: a respectable black dress and string of pearls; his appearance is changeable.
-But something has happened, the code has been discovered, and Coenraad leads Shirley (who prefers to be known as “Lola Montez”) to the last place she wants to go: her home city, the city of her impoverished immigrant childhood.
-In Toronto, Shirley will seek her lover in a series of locations that echo back to her the trauma of the origins she’s long since left behind in her life of upper-bourgeois stability.
-Eventually, her wanderings lead her back to her own house, where she discards her pearls, and trades in her basic black for a dress of vibrant multicolored silk.
+He recognizes her by her costume: a respectable black dress and string of pearls; his appearance, however, is changeable.
+But something has happened, the code has been discovered, and Coenraad sends Shirley (who prefers to be known as “Lola Montez”) to Toronto, the last place she wants to go.
+There the trail leads her through the sites of her impoverished immigrant childhood and sends her, finally, to her own house, where she discards her pearls and trades in her basic black for a dress of vibrant multicolored silk.

 Helen Weinzweig’s voice is original, her language startling and graceful, and the story she tells is as moving as a second chance.
 Basic Black with Pearls is a portrait of madness and delight—sensitive, funny and unique.

 Basic Black with Pearls is certainly a text worthy of a revisit, its theme of the danger of a limited life sadly as blisteringly significant as it was 35 years ago.
 The novel offers little resolution, and even less clarity, making it an all the more authentic commentary on the trappings of domestic, suburban life.
 The reader is left uncomfortable, disturbed and as lost as Shirley is—which is, perhaps, the most potent way Weinzweig could deliver her feminist message.